SAP-samples/btp-bas-risk-management/documentation/develop/develop-application/README.md

 Once the structure of your application is finished, you can add sample data to the application.
 You either can use the visual data editor or insert data using a CSV file.

+1. Download the [archive](../../../data.zip) containing the sample data in CSV format and extract the files.

-1. Go back to the home page of the application.
+2. Go back to the home page of the application.
 Find the **[Sample Data](https://help.sap.com/docs/Application%20Development/6a5fc562f6e2402aa84b0416614a05fc/a024e7debfc24b67a0120447b147fab4.html?locale=en-US)** tile and choose **+** icon to add a new data entity.

    <img src="./images/add_data_1.png" width="30%">

-2. In the pop-up choose **Import** and select _Risks_ in the **Import for Entity** field.
+3. In the pop-up choose **Import** and select _Risks_ in the **Import for Entity** field.
 Then choose **Import**.

    <img src="./images/add_data_2.png" width="60%">

-3. Import a CSV file with the required data for risks.
-You can download the `Riskmanagement-Risks.csv` file in [sample GitHub](../../../db/data/Riskmanagement-Risks.csv)
+4. Import `Riskmanagement-Risks.csv` CSV file with the required data for risks.

    <img src="./images/add_data_3.png" width="60%">

-4. Repeat the steps 1–3 with _Mitigations_.
-Find the example `Riskmanagement-Mitigations.csv` file in [sample GitHub](../../../db/data/Riskmanagement-Mitigations.csv)
+5. Import `Riskmanagement-Mitigations.csv` CSV file with the required data for mitigations.

 #### Add User Interface